-CHAdeMO chargers are important in the UK because [the green energy company] Ecotricity is building what it calls the “Electric Highway“.
+CHAdeMO chargers are important in the UK because [the green energy company] Ecotricity is building what it calls the “Electric Highway“ and in places like Scotland the rapid charger network is fantastic.
 There are a lot more of these chargers than there are Tesla superchargers and they cover a much wider area of the country.
 Bonus.
-The Ecotricity chargers (or “electricity pumps”, as they like to call them 🙂 ) have a whole bunch of connectors on them, one of which is a type 2 connector.
+The Ecotricity chargers (or “electricity pumps”, as they like to call them ???? ) have a whole bunch of connectors on them, one of which is a type 2 connector.
 However, this is a bit of a red herring, since this connector doesn’t deliver that much power.
-The one that you want for charging the Model S is the CHAdeMO connector, which you’ll need an adaptor to connect to.
-This adaptor contains the biggest plug I’ve ever owned.
+The one that you want for charging the Model S/X (unless you have a CCS adapter) is the CHAdeMO connector, which you’ll need an adaptor to connect to. (p.s. we rent them out to paid supporters if you’re doing a road trip).
 It looks like this:

 Unfortunately, this thing is quite expensive.
-There’s no easy way to say this… it’s £404.
-Once you’ve got it though it’s fairly easy to use and the Ecotricity “fast” chargers are something like 50 kW.
-We typically get a charge rate of about 100 mph from them.
+There’s no easy way to say this… it’s over £400.
+Once you’ve got it though it’s fairly easy to use and the Ecotricity “fast” chargers are something like 50 kW, we typically get a charge rate of about 100 mph from them.

 We find that the CHAdeMO adaptor and the standard cable kit fit quite happily into one of the side pockets in the Model S boot.
 This keeps them out of the way and means that stuff that you have in the boot doesn’t obstruct your access to them.